 Like any business, there are laws covering what billing agents can do.
 If they break these laws, Ofwat will work with other enforcement organisations to take action to prevent this happening in future.

-1. Talking to your licensed water company to get you a better service
+- Talking to your water company to get you a better service

-- for you to pay them instead of your licensed water company
+- for you to pay them instead of your water company

 - to help you make easier payments towards your bill.
 For example, they may let you pay every week or at other times that suit you.

-A ‘surface water drainage rebate’ is a refund of money that some people can get paid back from their water company.
-You need to apply to your licensed water company to do this.
+A ‘surface water drainage rebate’ is a reduction of money, and in some cases a refund of money already paid, from their water company where they can show that they have significantly reduced the volume of surface water draining from their premises to a public sewer, or that no surface water drains from their premises to the public sewer.
+You need to apply to your water company to do this.
 You may need to fill in a form.
 But a billing agent may offer to do this for you.
-You can only get back surface water drainage charges that you have actually paid.
-And you cannot get more money back by using a billing agent than you would if you asked your licensed water company yourself.
+And you cannot get a greater reduction or more money back by using a billing agent than you would if you asked your water company yourself.

-4. Getting money from your licensed water company for bad service
+- Getting money from your water company for bad service

-Your licensed water company must pay you money if it fails to give you set standards of service.
+Your water company must make payments to its customers if it fails to meet set standards of service.
 These are known as ‘guaranteed service standards’, or ‘GSS’.
-Your licensed water company is meant to know when it has failed to meet these standards and pay you the money it owes you without you needing to ask for it.
+Your water company is meant to know when it has failed to meet these standards and refund you the money it owes you by way of credit to your account without you needing to ask for it.

-A billing agent may tell you they can get you more money from your licensed water company than you could get yourself.
-They are wrong or they are not telling the truth.
+A billing agent may tell you they can get you more money from your water company than you could get yourself.
+This is not correct.

 At the moment, it is not possible for you to choose which water company can supply your home, like you can for your gas or electricity.
 So you should ignore anyone that says they can get you a cheaper water or wastewater supplier.
-They are wrong or they are not telling the truth.
+This not correct.

 Some people may not like dealing with big businesses like water companies.
 Others think it will be easier to let someone else do it for them.